YaleOpenLab/hack4climate/Prompt1b/README.md

 - Commitment data: information about a commitment’s emissions, target, target year, etc.
 - Metadata: https://docs.google.com/spreadsheets/d/1QgnYnGR3vPRfCG2OsaWAxEDl3-ZR5dcyrzPZQ5oOl8M/edit#gid=0

 ***Note**: Please see the prompt owners to get access to the contextual and commitment data.
-Since this data cannot be used or shared beyond this event, we ask that you agree to a non-disclosure agreement.*
+Since this data cannot be used or shared beyond this event, we ask that you agree to a non-disclosure agreement.
+Email Amy Weinfurter at amy.weinfurter@yale.edu with questions.*

 ### Prompt Owners and Mentors
 Data-Driven Lab: Amy Weinfurter, Angel Hsu, David Paolella